jindal013/jaxformer-website-v2/_pages/tokenization.md

 ### Libraries, Tokenizer & Dataset

 The tokenizer is pre-trained and loaded through OpenAI's [tiktoken](https://github.com/openai/tiktoken) library.
 Tiktoken is a fast BPE tokenizer that is used with OpenAI's models.
-We use the GPT-4 tokenizer, `cl100k_base`, as that is has the vocab size of a modern transformer.
-It has a vocab size of `100,277` and thus, the data type of the internal memory representation we use is `uint32`.
+We use the GPT-4 tokenizer (`cl100k_base`) with a vocab size of `100,277` and thus the `uint32` data type is used.
 The tokenize function grabs the `"text"` value of each dataset row and converts it into a `numpy` array.
 The `doc_id` is returned for checkpointing purposes, which will be explained in more detail below.

 ```python
 enc = tiktoken.encoding_for_model("gpt-4") # 'cl100k_base'